BloggifyThemes/light/README.md

 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`bloggify-bloggify-quick-start`](https://github.com/Bloggify/bloggify-quick-start#readme)—A simple example of a Bloggify app.
  - [`bloggify-starter`](https://github.com/Bloggify/starter#readme)—A simple example of a Bloggify app.

 ## :scroll: License